Your 5 biggest concerns about Captain Marvel answered

 Will Captain Marvel be a Mary Sue who swoops in to save everyone in Avengers: Endgame?

 First off, how would that even work?
 Thanos doesn't need a butt-kicking now; he needed it before he got his hands on the Infinity Stones.
 Captain Marvel might physically be the strongest Avenger yet, but what difference does that make?
-Shooting energy blasts at Thanos will not bring half the universe back.
-That's is a problem that will require the collective skill set of the entire Avengers team to solve.
+Shooting energy blasts at Thanos won't bring half the universe back.
+That's a problem that'll require the collective skill set of the entire Avengers team to solve.
 She'll probably be super helpful, but it's asinine to think she'll be the "savior."

-I know some are frustrated that she's "new" and you care about all the other Avengers so much more.
+I know some are frustrated she's being brought into the MCU seemingly deus ex machina style, but that's why there's a Captain Marvel movie before Endgame.
+Watch the movie first and then decide if she's just a plot device.
 But can I just point out that the MCU has a history of dropping in new superheroes that "swoop in" and help out?
 Iron Man 2 introduces War Machine and Black Widow.
 The Avengers "introduces" Hulk.
 Avengers: Age of Ultron debuts Scarlet Witch, Quicksilver and Vision.
 Captain America: Winter Soldier gets Falcon.
 Captain America: Civil War introduces Spider-Man and Black Panther.
 Thor: Ragnarok has Valkyrie.

 Oh look.
-We just found 10 superheroes that were initially introduced in MCU films they weren't leading to help save the day.
-Frankly, given the precedent they could've just dropped Captain Marvel in halfway through Avengers: Endgame and it would be totally on brand for the MCU.
-If anything giving her an origin film first was incredibly generous to the fans.
+We just found 10 superheroes who were initially introduced in MCU films they weren't leading to help save the day.
+Frankly, given the precedent, they could've just dropped Captain Marvel in halfway through Avengers: Endgame and it would've been totally on brand for the MCU.
+If anything, giving her an origin film first was incredibly generous to the fans.

 Does anything in the film justify the extreme controversy surrounding it?

 Everybody needs to chill.
-The film is a solid 7, and that's about it.
+The film is a solid 7.
 It's a shiny blockbuster put together by people who have a great track record at making shiny blockbusters.
-And honestly, you could've just as easily written a version of this story where Captain Marvel is a male.
+And honestly, you could just as easily have written a version of this story where Captain Marvel is a male.

 What about the cat?